Skip to content

 Are you a minimalist searching for the best simple websites for inspiration?

-It was pretty challenging to curate a list of the most outstanding with so many beautiful pages.
+It was quite challenging to curate a list of the most outstanding, given the numerous beautiful pages.

 But here we are; if you like simple web design, this is the collection you need to check.